developer-onizuka/gpu-operator/README.md

 ```

 # 4. Install Nvidia Docker2 (Nvidia Toolkit)
-You can skip this because GPU operator will introduce the daemonSet of nvidia-container-toolkit-daemonset in later.
+You can skip this because GPU operator will introduce the DaemonSet of nvidia-container-toolkit-daemonset in later.

 # 5. Configuring about using systemd instead of cgroups.
 This step is very important.
 If you skip this step then the kubelet does not run.